 The shower area was showing its age.
 The door didn’t even open and close properly.
 Everything about the shower was downright gross.
 Upgrading it was one of those projects we had been wanting to do for a few years, but needed the push of an impending move to spur us into action.

-If we were staying in the home, we would have removed the fiberglass surround and invested in floor to ceiling tile.
+If we were staying in the home, we would have removed the fiberglass surround and invested in an upgraded floor-to-ceiling tile surround.

 Check out these other examples of budget-friendly home upgrades for sellers to consider before putting your home on the market.